All Episodes

 Yeah.

-Uh there's a lot of stuff cut out, like it's very anti-religious.
+There's a lot of stuff cut out.

-Like the books.
+Like, the books.

-That's like one of the first one of the most famous sci-fi novels ever.
+That's like one of the first, one of the most famous sci-fi novels ever.

-It's not even in the uh the show, right?
+It's not even in the show, right?

 I mean, it's like barely in there, right?